Guide on How to Use BookTok as an Author: Get Your Book on BookTok

 The BookTok community has had a significant impact on the book industry, leading to viral trends and influencing book sales.
 When a book gains traction on BookTok, it often experiences a surge in popularity and attracts attention from a broader audience.
 This trend has helped both new releases and older books find success and reach wider readerships.

 So, authors can grow their following much faster on TikTok than anywhere else?
 Yes.
-But if you want to know how to go viral on BookTok, know that sometimes you don’t even have to in order to make a profit.

 Take it from indie authors Jayne Rylon and Lila Dubois.
 They gained 10,000 followers in just four months.
 They’re now promoting on TikTok full-time.

-You don’t have to go viral to make an influence on your sales.
+You don’t even have to go viral to make an influence on your sales.
 With just one video that gained 2,000 views, Jayne’s book increased its average daily sales by five-fold.
 Consistency is key.
 Jayne and Lila post daily.
 Regularly creating content and engaging with the BookTok community is what’ll help the algorithms boost your account.

 Lila said, “[TikTok] is simply not something people are going to be able to ignore…This is going to be nonoptional.
 This is the way content needs to be presented now and for however long TikTok is the up-and-coming format.”

 The application states that 8th Note Press wants to offer print books, ebooks, and audiobooks in fiction and nonfiction, as well as an app to buy and read the books.
+While TikTok might not be directly distributing books, it can help drive users toward the potential book app.

-However, if that happens, make sure to talk to a literary agent to help you review all the terms and conditions.
+All in all, gaining exposure on TikTok BookTok may open up opportunities to get a publishing offer.
+If that happens, make sure to talk to a literary agent to help you review all the terms and conditions.

 How to Set Up a Booktok Account